Florida Documentary Stamp Tax

 • Documents that transfer an interest in Florida real property, such as deeds; and

-• Mortgages and written obligations to pay money, such as promissory notes.
+• Written obligations to pay money, such as promissory notes, and recorded mortgages.

-Tax is paid to the Clerk of Court when the document is recorded.
+Tax is paid to the county clerk of court or a recording official when the document is recorded.
 When a taxable document is not recorded, the tax must be paid directly to the Florida Department of Revenue.

 Deeds and other documents that transfer an interest in Florida real property are subject to documentary stamp tax.
 Regardless of where the deed or other document is signed and delivered, documentary stamp tax is due.
 The amount of tax due is computed based on the consideration for the transfer.
 All parties to the document are liable for the tax regardless of which party agrees to pay the tax.
 If a party is exempt, the tax must be paid by a non-exempt party.